open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 The Propagators API is expected to be leveraged by users writing instrumentation libraries.

-## Formats
+## Format

-A `Format` defines the restrictions imposed by a specific transport in order to propagate in-band context data across process boundaries.
+A `Format` is a contract representing the restrictions imposed by a specific transport and bound to a data type, in order to propagate in-band context data across process boundaries.
+`Propagator`s in turn implement a specific `Format`.

+Propagation is usually implemented via library-specific request interceptors, where the client-side injects values and the server-side extracts them.

-The Propagators API currently consists of one `Format`:
+The Propagators API currently defines one `Format`:

-- `HTTPTextFormat` is a format that injects values into and extracts values from carriers as text.
+- `HTTPTextFormat` is a format requiring `Propagator`s to inject values into and extracts values from carriers as text values.

 A binary `Format` will be added in the future.

 ### Carrier

-A carrier is defined as a medium that `Format`s use to read values from and write values to.
-Carriers used at [inject](#inject) are expected to be mutable.
+A carrier is the medium used by the `Format` contract to read values from and write values to.

-Each specific `Format` will define the exact semantics of their related carriers.
-Examples of possible carriers are byte buffers or map-alike objects using string values.
+Each specific `Format` defines its expected carrier type, such as a string map or a byte array.

+`Propagators` implementing a specific `Format` use its associated carrier type to propagate context data.

+Carriers used at [Inject](#inject) are expected to be mutable.

+### Operations

+Each `Format` MUST define an `Inject` and an `Extract` operation, in order to write values to and read values from respectively.
+Each `Format`s MUST define the specific carrier type and CAN define additional parameters.

+#### Inject

+Injects the value downstream.
+For example, as http headers.

+Required arguments:

+- A `Context`.
+The Propagator MUST retrieve the appropriate value from the `Context` first, such as `SpanContext`, `CorrelationContext` or another cross-cutting concern context.
+For languages supporting current `Context` state, this argument is OPTIONAL, defaulting to the current `Context` instance.
+- The carrier that holds the propagation fields.
+For example, an outgoing message or http request.

+#### Extract

+Extracts the value from an incoming request.
+For example, from the headers of an HTTP request.

+If a value can not be parsed from the carrier for a cross-cutting concern, the implementation MUST NOT throw an exception.
+It MUST store a value in the `Context` that the implementation can recognize as a null or empty value.

+Required arguments:

+- A `Context`.
+For languages supporting current `Context` state this argument is OPTIONAL, defaulting to the current `Context` instance.
+- The carrier that holds the propagation fields.
+For example, an incoming message or http response.

+Returns a new `Context` derived from the `Context` passed as argument, containing the extracted value, which can be a `SpanContext`, `CorrelationContext` or another cross-cutting concern context.

+If the extracted value is a `SpanContext`, its `IsRemote` property MUST be set to true.

 ## HTTP Text Format

-`HTTPTextFormat` is a format that injects and extracts a cross-cutting concern value as text into carriers that travel in-band across process boundaries.
+`HTTPTextFormat` is a format that requires the injection and extraction of a cross-cutting concern value as text into carriers that travel in-band across process boundaries.

 Encoding is expected to conform to the HTTP Header Field semantics.
 Values are often encoded as RPC/HTTP request headers.

 The carrier of propagated data on both the client (injector) and server (extractor) side is usually an http request.
-Propagation is usually implemented via library-specific request interceptors, where the client-side injects values and the server-side extracts them.

 `HTTPTextFormat` MUST expose the APIs that injects values into carriers, and extracts values from carriers.